uikit/uikit-site/docs/pages/sticky.md

 <div class="uk-card uk-card-default uk-card-body" uk-sticky="bottom: #offset">Stick to the top</div>
 ```

-NOTE:
+**Note** Example elements on this page are only sticky until you scroll down to the next heading and disappear afterwards.
+This was done so as not to clutter your screen with all variations of sticky containers.

 ***

 ## Offset

-You can also position the element below the viewport edge.
+You can position the element below the viewport edge.
 Add the `offset` attribute and the distance in pixels.

 ```html
 <div uk-sticky="offset: 100"